GrainLearning/grainLearning/docs/source/tutorials.rst

 of no less than 30%.
 This is achieved by assigning `ess_target = 0.3` when initializing the inference method.
 `calibration.run()` will run the Bayesian calibration iteratively until the termination criterion is met.
-By default, no plots are created unless the flag :attr:`.CalibrationToolbox.save_fig` is non-negative.
+By default, no plots are created unless the flag :attr:`.BayesianCalibration.save_fig` is non-negative.

 Click :download:`here <../../tutorials/linear_regression/python_linear_regression_solve.py>` to download the full script.